mineverse-official/.github/profile/README.md

 You will find here an open source project involving developers from the Mineverse.net project.
-Mineverse.net project is using technologies as Java, GoLang, Python, Spring Boot, TypeScript, C,..
+Mineverse.net project is using technologies like Java, GoLang, Python, Spring Boot, TypeScript, C,..